 Moving from one home to another involves travel logistics that you may not have considered when considering your trip from your summer home to your winter home.

 You may have remembered plane tickets or driving, but also consider shipping items from home to the other.
-If each of you wants a car in each location, you also might have to consider additional travel companions, hiring someone to drive one car, or shipping cars back and forth.
+If you want a car in each location, you might have to consider additional travel companions, hire someone to drive one car, or ship cars back and forth.

 Not updating an estate plan